 "Al-Sukkari's attack resulted in the lives of mostly civilians," Al Jazeera's Ahelbarra said.

 Syria's main opposition bloc has put forward a plan for a political transition and a ceasefire to end the civil war in the country.

 On Wednesday, the High Negotiations Committee (HNC) said the proposed process would start with six months of negotiations aimed at setting up a transitional administration made up of figures from the opposition, the government and civil society.

 President Bashar al-Assad would be required to leave office at the end of those six months, the HNC, which represents Syria's political and armed opposition factions, said at the meeting in London attended by foreign ministers from around the world.

 The transitional body would then run the country for 18 months, after which there would be elections.

-Riyad Hijab, the chief HNC negotiator, who defected from the government in 2012 after being appointed prime minister, said the bloc would reject any agreement struck by Russia and the United States if it significantly differed from the HNC's terms.
+Riyad Hijab, chief HNC negotiator, who defected from the government in 2012 after being appointed prime minister, said the bloc would reject any agreement struck by Russia and the US if it significantly differed from the HNC's terms.